ABC Law Centers Disability Advocacy Scholarship

 Applicants must meet the following criteria:

-- Have a GPA of at least 3.0
+- Have a GPA of 3.0 or higher.

 *Scholarship is not available to present or future clients of ABC Law Centers (owned by Reiter & Walsh, P.C.).

-- A completed application (see below for the application form)
+- A completed application form

-- An official academic transcript
+- An academic transcript